Megatherium: Axial skeleton and limbs

 The bones of the forelimbs of M. americanum are relatively slender.
-The three fingers in the middle of the hand bore claws, while the cuneiform hand bones did not touch the ulna.
+The hand of Megatherium only had four functional digits, with first digit being non functional, differing from Eremotherium eomigrans which had a full five functional digits, and the later Eremotherium laurillardi, which only had three functional digits.
+In the third digit of the hands, the first and second phalanges were fused.
+The three fingers in the middle of the hand (digits II-IV) bore claws, while the cuneiform hand bones did not touch the ulna.
+The deltopectoral crest on the upper part of the humerus is weakly developed compared to a number of other megatheriines like Eremotherium and Megatheriops.
 The olecranon process of the ulna was relatively short.
 Like other xenarthrans, but unlike most other mammals, Megatherium possesses clavicles (collarbones), which serves to support the forelimb.
 Like other sloths, the clavicle is merged with the acromion of the scapula.

 The femur was massive and roughly rectangular in shape.
 As in most megatheriines, the tibia and fibula of Megatherium species are fused together at their proximal (closest to hip) end, while in M. americanum and M. tarijense, they are also fused together at their distal (closest to foot) ends.
 The foot was heavily modified from those of other mammals and earlier ground sloths, with a reduction in the number of digits on the inner part of the foot (digits I and II being lost), the increase in the size and robustness (thickness) of the metapodial elements of the outer digits, with the loss or reduction of the phalangeal bones.
 The calcaneum is wide and elongate posteriorly.
 The foot is suggested to have been inwardly rotated, historically the foot was suggested to be near vertical, though a recent study suggests that the angle was much shallower.
 The weight was primarily borne on the outer digits and the calcaneum.
 M. urbinai differs from M. americanum and other Megatherium species in the shape and position of the feet and hand bones, including the metacarpals, metatarsals, ectocuneiform, hamate/unciform, navicular and astragalus/talus.